Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 verisimilitude
 via negativa = When we have a problem, our natural instinct is to add a new habit or purchase a fix.
 But sometimes, you can improve your life by taking things away.
-For example, the foods you avoid are more important than the foods you eat. victimisation/retaliation = subject to or threatened with some kind of disadvantage or unfair treatment (often referred to as detriment) because they made (or plan to make) a workplace complaint, or helped someone else to do so viz viz -- diagrams -- charts viz -- diagrams -- sankey
+For example, the foods you avoid are more important than the foods you eat. victimisation/retaliation = subject to or threatened with some kind of disadvantage or unfair treatment (often referred to as detriment) because they made (or plan to make) a workplace complaint, or helped someone else to do so vitality curve / stack ranking / forced ranking / rank and yank = performance management practice that calls for individuals to be ranked or rated against their coworkers https://en.wikipedia.org/wiki/Vitality_curve viz viz -- diagrams -- charts viz -- diagrams -- sankey